Akshaya2302/Daily-C-program/README.md

 TODAY,
 i did 2 programs fibonacci series and then largest of 3 numbers. while typing the code of fibonacci i just made many mistakes and then i made it up i went through my mistakes and then i got my output correctly.

+today i started my coding at lab itslef i made many mistakes and then i went to sir he taught me....even though i wrote the code in my laptop i got the incorrect output then i learned from my proffessor he taught me very well. this was my contribution 1.